 If you need internet during your trip, you have the following options.

+This is a free Wi-Fi service recommended by Okinawa prefecture.
 You may have free wi-fi connection in the city or in the vicinity of tourist facilities.

 Please contact the respective facilities to find out about how to use them.